renxida/algorithm-quickselect/README.md

 quickselect finishes the job in about half the time as quicksort, as it does not produce a sorted array and saves a lot of comparisons.

+## __NOTE__
+__Each time the program generates the same random array unless you change the seed defined at the beginning.
+This is intended behavior, as I need to compare the programs output as I change things.
+You may want to change `SEED = 5000;` to read the current cpu clock as seed.__